Patricia Zavella: Early life

 Patricia Zavella was born in 1949 in Tampa, Florida, the oldest of twelve children in a working-class family and often cared for her siblings.
 Her parents were both born in the United States and the primary language spoken in her family was English.
-Her father worked in the air force and they moved frequently when she was a child.
+Her father worked in the Air Force; they moved frequently when she was a child.
 Zavella was often one of very few Mexican-American children in the schools she attended.
-Her teachers were often amazed at Zavella’s stellar performance in the classroom.
+Zavella's teachers were often amazed at her stellar performance in the classroom.
 At the age of ten, her family settled in Ontario in Southern California where there were more Mexican-Americans in her classrooms; this triggered her critical thinking about race relations and the Spanish language.
-In 1968, Zavella went to Chaffey Community College, in Alta Loma near her family’s home.
+In 1968, Zavella went to Chaffey Community College in Alta Loma, near her family's home.
 There she was influenced by both Dolores Huerta and Cesar Chavez and became involved with the Chicano/a movement.
-This made her become a student activist supporting some of the first classes in Mexican-American studies.
-Her recollections of these early days of the movement are a vital part of this oral history.
-During August 1970 Zavella participated in the Chicano Moratorium along with approximately 25,000 other activists who protested in East Los Angeles against the Vietnam War.
+She became a student activist, supporting some of the first classes in Mexican-American studies.
+Her recollections of the early days of the movement are a vital part of this oral history.
+In August 1970, Zavella participated in the Chicano Moratorium along with approximately 25,000 other activists who protested in East Los Angeles against the Vietnam War.
 She began to claim an identity as a Chicana when she joined MECA [Movimiento Estudiantil Chicano de Aztlán].

-Zavella completed her BA in anthropology at Pitzer College and after that she attended graduate school at UC Berkeley, where she earned her PhD in anthropology in 1982.
-Her dissertation Women’s Work in Chicano Families: Cannery Workers of the Santa Clara Valley developed into her first book.
-There was an influence in social movements on Zavella’s identity formation and search for community-centered knowledge.
-Zavella was one of the first scholars to analyze the intersections of race, gender, class for Chicana women workers, a research approach that emerged from feminist of color activisms of the late 1960s and 1970s.
+Zavella completed her BA in anthropology at Pitzer College.
+Afterward, she attended graduate school at UC Berkeley, where she earned her PhD in anthropology in 1982.
+Her dissertation Women's Work in Chicano Families: Cannery Workers of the Santa Clara Valley developed into her first book.
+There was an influence in social movements on Zavella's identity formation and search for community-centered knowledge.
+Zavella was one of the first scholars to analyze the intersections of race, gender, and class for Chicana women workers, a research approach that emerged from feminist of color activisms of the late 1960s and 1970s.